MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-and-configure-the-recommended-items-and-popular-items-web-part.md

 You can display the most popular, that is, *the most viewed* items within your catalog by adding a Popular Items Web Part (PIWP) to your category page.
 It's important to understand that when you add a PIWP to your catalog page, the PIWP will automatically show the most viewed items *within each category*.
 For example, if a visitor is viewing the *Cameras* category, the PIWP will show the most viewed items within the *Cameras* category.
 If a visitor is viewing the *Camcorders* category, the PIWP will show the most viewed items within the *Camcorders* category.

 To add a PIWP, navigate to the page where you want to add the PIWP.
 In our Contoso scenario, we'll add a PIWP to our category page.
-Do the following:
+Do the following steps:

 1. Select the **Settings** menu --> **Edit page**.